polart/katemas.me/src/pages/my-journey.md

 aligned with my purpose.

 ![A close-up of a woman smiling with her eyes closed and teeth visible](../images/kate-lol.jpg)

+## A leap of faith: my path to coaching

 In 2023, I took a leap of faith and completed my ACTP at the International Coaching Competence Academy.
 Coaching my first clients as an ICF certified coach